 Is it fear?

-No one is going to say it but I am, the 2nd Amendment was written in part to protect White Americans from slaves uprising, which at the time in history was the number one fear of almost every White American in this country.
+No one is going to say it but I am, the 2nd Amendment was written in part to protect White Americans fear of a slave uprising, which at the time in history was the number one fear of almost every White American in this country.
 Understandably so, because in states like South Carolina the slaves outnumbered the White population 3 to 1.

 I believe this country is still living in fear, the fear that the “outsiders” are going to rise-up and try to take over this country.